mrc-tech/BIL/README.md

 C++ library for images

 ## Design objectives
- - All classes and functions in header files (no precompilare library or extrrnal dependencies)
+ - All classes and functions in header files (no precompiled library or external dependencies)
  - Easy to use
  - Works on Windows, Linux and Mac (C++11 standard)
  - The code can be understanded easly